ondat/documentation/docs/operations/using-rolling-upgrades.md

 # Overview

-This guide will demonstrate how to enable the orchestrator's rolling upgrades using the [Upgrade Guard](/docs/concepts/rolling-upgrades/#upgrade-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
-This feature helps to prevent your persistent storage volumes from becoming unhealthy during an orchestrator update.
+This guide will demonstrate how to enable protection for your orchestrator's rolling upgrades using the [Upgrade Guard](/docs/concepts/rolling-upgrades/#upgrade-guard) and [Node Manager](/docs/concepts/rolling-upgrades/#node-manager).
+This feature helps prevent your persistent storage volumes from becoming unhealthy during the rolling downtime of an orchestrator upgrade.

-> ⚠️ This is a tech preview, we only recommend using this feature on your test clusters.
+> ⚠️ This feature is currently in tech preview, we only recommend using this feature on your test clusters.

 # Prerequisites